chandrakellwan/Azure-Ai-Foundry-VirtualAgent/README.md

 MENU: [**FEATURES**](#features) \| [**QUICK DEPLOY**](#quick-deploy) \| [**GETTING STARTED**](#getting-started) \| [**DEVELOPMENT**](#development)  \| [**DEPLOYMENT**](#deployment)  \| [**TRACING AND MONITORING**](#tracing-and-monitoring)  \| [**DEVELOPMENT OPTIONS**](#development-options)  \| [**GUIDANCE**](#guidance) \| [**TROUBLESHOOTING**](#troubleshooting)

-This solution deploys an agent chat application to Azure Container Apps that uses Azure File Search with uploaded files and can provide citations.
-There are instructions for deployment through GitHub Codespaces, VS Code Dev Containers, and your local development environment.

 ## Features

+This solution deploys a web-based chat application with an AI agent running in Azure Container Apps.
+The agent leverages the Azure AI Agent service and utilizes Azure AI Search for knowledge retrieval from uploaded files, enabling it to generate responses with citations.
+The solution also includes built-in monitoring capabilities with tracing to ensure easier troubleshooting and optimized performance.

 This solution creates an Azure AI Foundry hub, project and connected resources including Azure AI Services, AI Search and more.
 For more details about the resources that are created, view the [resources](#resources) documentation.
 There are options to enable Retrieval-Augmented Generation (RAG) and use logging, tracing, and monitoring.

+Instructions are provided for deployment through GitHub Codespaces, VS Code Dev Containers, and your local development environment.

 #### Architecture diagram